pjambet/blog/content/posts/intent-pattern.md

 end
 ```

+### One step further, idempotency

 This pattern was developped organically at Harry's as we were building new services, but it happens to be a subset of the idempotency pattern described in ["Implementing Stripe-like Idempotency Keys in Postgres"][idempotency-article].

-In the example above, it would be very helpful to pass an idempotency key to the create payment intent API call.
+In the example above, it would be very helpful to pass an idempotency key to the create PaymentIntent API call.
 There is more than one way of achieving this.
 A naive approach would be to use the `id` attribute returned from the insertion to the `customer_payments` table, after all it is guaranteed to be unique.
 This would look like the following:

 ```bash
 $ curl https://api.stripe.com/v1/payment_intents \